GraspDiffusion: Synthesizing Realistic Whole-body Hand-Object Interaction: Abstract

 \section{Abstract}

-Recent generative models can synthesize high-quality images but often fail to generate humans interacting with objects using their hands.
-This arises mostly from the model's misunderstanding of such interactions, and the hardships of synthesizing intricate regions of the body.
+Recent generative models can synthesize high-quality images, but they often fail to generate humans interacting with objects using their hands.
+This arises mostly from the model's misunderstanding of such interactions and the hardships of synthesizing intricate regions of the body.
 In this paper, we propose \textbf{GraspDiffusion}, a novel generative method that creates realistic scenes of human-object interaction.
-Given a 3D object mesh, GraspDiffusion first constructs life-like whole-body poses with control over the object's location relative to the human body.
-This is achieved by separately leveraging the generative priors for 3D body and hand poses, optimizing them into a joint grasping pose.
-The resulting pose guides the image synthesis to correctly reflect the intended interaction, allowing the creation of realistic and diverse human-object interaction scenes.
+Given a 3D object, GraspDiffusion constructs whole-body poses with control over the object's location relative to the human body, which is achieved by separately leveraging the generative priors for body and hand poses, optimizing them into a joint grasping pose.
+This pose guides the image synthesis to correctly reflect the intended interaction, creating realistic and diverse human-object interaction scenes.
 We demonstrate that GraspDiffusion can successfully tackle the relatively uninvestigated problem of generating full-bodied human-object interactions while outperforming previous methods.
+Our project page is available at \url{https://yj7082126.github.io/graspdiffusion/}